 The first marker is an inability to receive strong doctrine.
 That means they are as I was for most of my life.
 They conceive of God and His ways their own way.
 They cannot grasp God’s Holiness, Righteousness, Justice, Wrath, Love, etc. All of that seems as mumbo-jumbo to them.

-But I, brothers, could not address you as spiritual people, but as people of the flesh, as infants in Christ.
-I fed you with milk, not solid food, for you were not ready for it.
-And even now you are not yet ready, for you are still of the flesh.
-For while there is jealousy and strife among you, are you not of the flesh and behaving only in a human way?
-(1 Corinthians 3:1-3 ESV)
+1 And I, brothers, was not able to speak to you as to spiritual men, but as to fleshly men, as to infants in Christ.
+2 I gave you milk to drink, not solid food, for you were not yet able to receive it.
+Indeed, even now you are still not able, 3 for you are still fleshly.
+For since there is jealousy and strife among you, are you not fleshly, and are you not walking like mere men?
+1 Corinthians 3:1-3 (LSB)

-Brothers, do not be children in your thinking.
-Be infants in evil, but in your thinking be mature.
-(1 Corinthians 14:20 ESV)
+20 Brothers, do not be children in your thinking; rather in evil be infants, but in your thinking be mature.
+1 Corinthians 14:20 (LSB)

 This inability to receive strong doctrine is actually catered to by many church leaders.
 In fact, instead of discipling their flocks, they feed them spiritual baby food and never the meat of the Word.
 There is no demand to grow up, taking their own crosses and following Christ.
 Instead they are taught only that their church activities are what it is all about.